-Attendance - All Active Members are encouraged to participate in the Dojo AGM and have voting rights on AGM decisions.
+Attendance - All Active Members are encouraged to participate in the Dojo AGM and have voting rights on AGM decisions provided they have paid dues for at least 3 months prior to the AGM.
 They may attend in person or virtually.
 Active members that are unable to attend the AGM may vote by proxy by sending the proxy vote to the Secretary.
 Non-Active Members may attend the AGM as observers and contribute to the discussions.
 Non-Active Members will not participate in decisions taken through vote.
 Other people, such as parents of Young Members, may attend the AGM with the prior agreement of the Leadership Team and exercise a proxy vote for their child.